 |Director – Prof. Aren M. Maeir

-I am married to Adina (neé Hartman), and we have three sons, a daughter in law, and a grandson, and live in Jerusalem.
+I am married to Adina (neé Hartman), and we have three sons, a daughter in law, two grandchildren, and live in Jerusalem.

 Over the years, I have lectured before very diverse crowds (of various denominations, faiths, and backgrounds), and have been interviewed by various printed and electronic media.
 My lectures are can be geared for academic, semi-popular, and/or popular settings, and are always accompanied with extensive color slides.
 I am completely fluent in both Hebrew and English.